lichenbiostat/lichen-lab.github.io/index.md

 ---
 layout: page
-description: I am a tenure-track Assistant Professor of Medicine at Indiana University School of Medicine.
+description: I am a tenure-track Assistant Professor of Biostatistics at Indiana University School of Medicine.
 I am also a member at Center for Computational Biology and Bioinformatics.
 ---

 <div class="navbar">